MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Multidimensional Kernel Convolution

-Despite producing the large size of output feature, our point convolution requires fewer parameters since sizes of kernel weights obtained from $g_s$ and $g_c$ are $C_{in}$ and $v^3$ respectively.
-The size of cubic kernel weights remains $v^3$ constantly independent of the input feature channel $C_{in}$, and the predefined $v$ need not be large as discussed in Section~\ref{sec:ablation}.
-We set $v=4$ for our final model, based on experimental results shown in Table~\ref{tab:v}.
+While our dimension expansion produces multidimensional features from the 1D feature vector, it requires only a small number of parameters.
+The size of the multidimensional kernel weights is fixed at $(v_k)^k$, which is independent of the feature channel size $C_{in}$, and the predefined $v_k$ need not be large as discussed in Section~\ref{sec:ablation}.
+We set $v_{k=3}=4$ for MKConv-3D based on the experimental results presented in Table~\ref{tab:v}.

-\textbf{Forcing to learn feature voxelization} Our point convolution with cubic kernel produces spatially extended features, but the cubic feature itself does not signify that the feature has taken on a spatial meaning.
-Only when 3D convolution is applied, preceding point convolution is then forced to infuse spatial relation between voxelized features.
-This interaction between convolutions is expected from the fact that they affect each other during gradient backpropagation in training, since CKConv has the architecture of end-to-end learning which is shown in Figure~\ref{fig:main}.
-During training, point convolution becomes to produce spatially significant features as 3D convolutions are performed on the voxelized features in a spatial manner.

-Since the number of input channels $C_{in}$ is maintained in point convolution and increased to $C_{out}$ in 3D convolution, we can interpret the role of each convolution as a spatial feature mapping and high-level encoding, respectively.
-In other words, point convolution losslessly voxelizes the features of the local point set in embedding space, and discrete convolution extracts the final output feature by operating on voxelized features.
-In this way, we also alleviate the problem that the continuous kernel is difficult to approximate with MLP~\cite{xu2018spidercnn, mao2019interpolated}, by giving the continuous kernel a relatively intelligible task to learn.

-Furthermore, the spatially extended features are more capable of encoding detailed geometric information, compared with scalar feature.
-The structure of local point set can be better captured with cubic feature representation, since it inherently contains spatial attributes whereas scalar feature does not in itself.
-Thus, our cubic representation would be more desirable for point cloud analysis that focuses on learning spatial distribution of points.